Team Handbook

 It really depends on the size of the two teams and how many swim lanes there are in the pool.
 Team sizes range from 200-400 swimmers.
 The pools we swim in range from 6-10 lanes.
 Most meets last 4‐6 hours, and in some cases, they have been known to go a bit longer.

 6&Unders only participate in the Free Relay (2nd event of the meet), individual Free, and individual Back.
-Once your swimmer’s events are complete, you are free to leave, assuming you are not volunteering for a 1st shift job.
+Once your swimmer’s events are complete, you are free to leave, assuming you have completed your volunteering committment for that day.
 Approximately 2 hours after a meet has started, is when 6&U families begin to leave.

 Swim meets can be long, and if the weather is hot, they can be less than pleasant.
 Please keep hydrated and make sure everyone is wearing sunscreen.